-The price inflation rates for calculating stochastic liabilities are derived from the ESG and, as above, we assume that the 1.35% margin for expense inflation over price inflation applies for the entire duration of the projection.
+The price inflation rates for calculating stochastic liabilities are derived from the ESG, and we assume that the above margin for expense inflation over price inflation applies across the duration of the projection.

 We assume future annual management and guarantee charges remain at the level of these charges applied to the relevant contracts at the valuation date.